Answers to all the most common questions from our whale and dolphin watching passengers

 - Our Complimentary Vouchers never expire.
 You can use your voucher as soon as you like, or as far in the future as you wish.
 Please note that travel on Complimentary Vouchers is on a standby basis.

 I have a complimentary voucher for [X] people, but not everyone wants to rebook.
 Can I get a refund for the people not rebooking?

 - Complimentary vouchers are non-refundable.
 If the entire party is not able to rebook for the same date, we will issue you a new complimentary voucher for the rest of the party to use at a later date.

 Can I give my complimentary voucher to someone else?

 - Our Complimentary Vouchers are not refundable or transferable, and can only be used by the person specified on the voucher.
-The original voucher and matching photo id must be shown at check-in.
-Your Complimentary Voucher can be used at any time in the future, as it does not have an expiry date.
+The original voucher and matching photo ID must be shown at check-in.
+Your voucher can be used at any time in the future, as it does not have an expiry date.
 We hope to have you on board again in the future.